 Alcohol during pregnancy is a major societal concern.
-It’s clear that repeatedly heavy alcohol drinking by pregnant women increases the risk of negative effects on the fetus.
+It’s clear that heavy alcohol drinking by pregnant women increases the risk of negative effects on the fetus.
 These include premature birth, small size, and low birth weight.
 The most serious such possible effect is fetal alcohol syndrome (FAS).

 Alcohol During Pregnancy: The Study

 This research explored this important matter.
 It used a pooled sample of about 180,000 women and 193,747 births.
-The mothers were from nine European cohorts in Denmark, France, Greece, Italy, the Netherlands, Norway, and Spain.
+The women were from nine European cohorts in Denmark, France, Greece, Italy, the Netherlands, Norway, and Spain.

 The researchers defined light to moderate consumption as having up to six drinks per week.
 This level did not increase the incidence of premature birth, small size, or low birth weight.
 These findings are consistent with those of many other recent studies.

 Mothers who drank more than lightly to moderately tended to have increased risk of two of the three outcomes.
 Those were having a small or low a birth weight infant.
 Heavier drinking had no impact on premature birth.

 This study also found a dramatic decline in the proportion of pregnant women who drink.
 Before 2000, about half the women drank during their pregnancy.
 During the period of 2000–2004, it dropped to 39%.
 It plummeted down to 14% in 2005–2011.
 And it continues to fall.

 - Barratt, J. and Biswas, C. The Pregnancy Book.
 London: Dorling.

 - Blott, M. and Morris, J. Pregnancy Day-by-Day.
 Hawthorn, Aus: Dorling.

 - Clarke, S. and Willow, J. Healthy, Happy Pregnancy Cookbook.
 NY: Atria.